Australian folk music: 1950s to 70s

 This traditional period was superseded by a revival of folk music that featured more contemporary forms.
 The Australian band The Seekers emerged in 1963 and blended traditional music, and Lionel Long, with contemporary folk music and pop, an illustration of the rapid evolution and diversification of folk music that took place in the mid-1960s.

 In Brisbane, from 1962 until it closed in 1977, the Folk Centre (renting facilities on Ann Street, adjacent to the People's Palace hotel) served as a crucible for both established and emerging artists.
 Stan and Kathy Arthur ran it, and the Wayfarers (Stan Arthur, Garry Tooth, Bob Stewart & Alistair Frazer) were the mainstay of the venue; while emerging local groups included the Wildwood Trio and the Babayaga Trio.

-In Perth, W.A. in the early 70's, Stan Hastings ran a popular folk club called The Stables (a music venue in Malcolm Street) where Stan and his son Greg were instrumental in starting a Bush Band – Mucky Duck Bush Band.
+In Perth, W.A. in the early 70s, Stan Hastings ran a popular folk club called The Stables (a music venue in Malcolm Street) where Stan and his son Greg were instrumental in starting a Bush Band – Mucky Duck Bush Band.
 The 'Duck' turned professional in 1974, taking Australian bush music to many regional areas of W.A.
 Greg Hastings left the band in '79 to go solo and the band has kept going, with numerous different members throughout the years.

+1970s to 90s

+The popularity of international folk-rock artists such as Bob Dylan, The Byrds, and The Band, along with the rise of protest movements, inspired new folk and folk-rock acts in Australia in the 1970s, such as Eric Bogle, Judy Small, Redgum, and the folk-punk band Roaring Jack.

+Many folk acts featured songs with political or social commentary.
+Bogle wrote the song 'And the band played Waltzing Matilda' in 1971 as an oblique comment on the Vietnam war but instead referencing Australian involvement in Gallipoli.
+The song became a hit overseas in the mid 70s and has since won awards, been covered many times and been voted as one of the Top 30 Australian songs of all time.

+Redgum achieved mainstream chart success in 1983 with their #1 hit 'I was only 19' – another political commentary on war.

+In the 1980s and 90s Indigenous musicians such as Kev Carmody, Archie Roach and Tiddas gained a following combining acoustic folk songs with story-telling, and occasionally incorporating traditional Aboriginal instruments.